Abhishek2304/Cerebro-System-Ray/README.md

 Examples
 -------------
-We provide a detailed examples of Cerebro in the examples folder: mnist (the deep postures and other scripts correspond to Spark).
+We provide a detailed examples of running our implementation of Ray on a large augmented MNIST dataset and comparing with Sequential Keras and Ray Tune in the examples folder: mnist (the deep postures and other scripts correspond to Spark).
 The details on running this example is found in the README of the folder.